droonga/droonga.org/tutorial/1.0.8/dump-restore/index.md

 ]
 ~~~

 After that the cluster becomes empty.
-Confirm it:
+Let's confirm it.
+You'll see empty result by `select` and `table_list` commands, like:

 ~~~
 $ curl "$endpoint/d/table_list" | jq "."